Frequently Asked Questions

 First things first, the term “outpatient” is the umbrella term for two types of treatment, Intensive Outpatient Program (IOP) and Partial Hospitalization Program (PHP).
 Here’s the difference:

-• PHP – This outpatient treatment program is the step between residential and IOP.
-While you spend a lot of time at the outpatient facility, you go home every evening.
+- PHP – This outpatient treatment program is the step between residential and IOP.
+While you spend a lot of time at the outpatient facility, you can either go home or to a sober/supportive living facility every evening.
 Like IOP, you’ll be involved in therapy sessions and encouraged to participate in a 12-Step program, but you are also supported by staff at the facility during the day.

 Residential Treatment

-Sometimes inpatient treatment is also referred to as residential treatment and involves an approximately 30- to 90-day stay at a facility.
+Sometimes inpatient treatment is also referred to as residential treatment.
+The length of stay can vary depending on individual needs.
 Here, patients get a change of scenery, time for reflection and distance from circumstances that may have contributed to the addiction.
 By taking patients out of their immediate environments and into one that fully immerses them into treatment with continuous support from residential counselors and clinical staff, space is created to learn and practice new, healthy habits in a safe place and with other people going through similar processes.

 It’s a good idea to speak with your organization’s human resources representative to learn how the company handles medical leave or addiction treatment.
 You may be surprised.
 Many employers want to help their employees through treatment and may have partnerships or programs in place to do just that.
 We cannot guarantee that they do, but it’s worth researching this information for yourself.